Arcadia-1/Sun_Research_Group/content/en/authors/Yunsong Tao/_index.md

 user_groups:
 - Student
 ---
-Yunsong Tao received the B.S. degree from the Department of Electronic Engineering, Tsinghua University in 2021.
-He is currently pursuing the Ph.D. degree.
-His research mainly focuses on high-speed analog-to-digital converters.
+Yunsong Tao (Graduate Student Member, IEEE) received the B.S. degree from the Department of Electronic Engineering, Tsinghua University, Beijing, China, in 2021, where he is currently pursuing the Ph.D. degree.
+He visited the Department of Physics, University of Oxford, Oxford, UK, from 2017 to 2018, as a Yinghua Scholar with a full-ride scholarship (about 8 students per year in Tsinghua University).
+His research interests include high-performance analog-to-digital data converters and mixed-signal integrated circuits.
+Mr. Tao was a recipient of the National Scholarship in 2018 and the IEEE Solid-State Circuits Society Predoctoral Achievement Award in 2025.
+He has served as a technical reviewer for IEEE Journal of Solid-State Circuits (JSSC) and IEEE Transactions on Very Large Scale Integration Systems (TVLSI).